ncatlab/nlab-content/pages/2/8/1/1/11182/content.md

 $$\int_c \omega = \int_{t=a}^b \langle \omega | c_t \rangle \mathrm{d}t. $$

 if this exists.
-If $\omega$ is an exterior differential 1-form, then this agrees with its usual line integral over $c$.
+If $\omega$ is an exterior differential $1$-form or an absolute differential $1$-form, then this agrees with its usual line integral over $c$.

 ### Genuine integration